The Homotopy Braces Formality Morphism: Maps between the operads, and the proofs of Theorems and

-Here $\pi_n$ is the forgetful map forgetting the locations of all but one type II vertices.
-The sum is over elements of a basis of $\pdu \SGra_1(m,n)$.
-Again we use the same symbol $\Gamma$ for elements of that basis and corresponding elements in the dual basis of $\SGra_1(m,n)$.
+Here $\pi_n$ is the forgetful map forgetting the locations of all but one type II vertices (namely, all but the vertex $\bar 0$).
+The sum is over elements of a basis of $\pdu \fSGra_1(m,n)$.
+Again we use the same symbol $\Gamma$ for elements of that basis and corresponding elements in the dual basis of $\fSGra_1(m,n)$.
+Note that in case a graph $\Gamma$ is such that a type II vertex $\bar j$ (with $j>0$) has valence 0, then the integrand again has no dependence on the position of the corresponding point, and hence the integral vanishes.
+This then shows that the map $C(D_{S}) \to \fSGra_1$ factors through $\SGra_1$.
+Hence we finally arrive at the desired map of four colored operads